Terms and Conditions

 It is the responsibility of the client to ensure that they have suitable firewalls, anti-Spam and anti-virus mechanisms in place.
 Carrdale cannot be held responsible for any loss of service, data and consequent business arising from such intrusions.

-Where the use of images is required, whether in print or online, it is understood by Carrdale that any such images provided by the client or by any agents and/or third parties appointed by the client, are covered by suitable ownership, usage rights and/or copyright.
+Where the use of images is required, whether in print or online, it is understood by Carrdale that any such images, whether sourced by Carrdale, provided by the client or by any agents and/or third parties appointed by the client, are covered by suitable ownership, usage rights and/or copyright.
 Carrdale cannot be held responsible for any breaches of copyright and/or usage under any circumstances.

 Whilst every care and effort is made by Carrdale to ensure that any work that will be delivered online will be compatible with standard operating systems, internet browsers and devices, Carrdale cannot be held responsible for any failures of delivery and any consequent loss arising from incompatibility.